Street Sweeping Program Improvements

-To meet these mandates, the City assessed the amount of trash generated on every street throughout San Mateo and put them in three categories.
+To meet the 2022 goals, the City assessed the amount of trash generated on every street throughout San Mateo and put them in three categories.
 Trash generation ratings of Low, Moderate, and High were determined through a multi-step process:

 - A draft Trash Generation map was prepared based on land use, population density, and demographic data as part of the Trash Generation Project to address trash reduction and compliance with the National Pollutant Discharge Elimination System (NPDES) permit.
 For more details on the Trash Generation Project, see the Technical Memo (2012).

 - Based on this established methodology, City of San Mateo staff gathered trash collection data from the street sweeping program, and conducted site visit observations over a period of time to verify 90% of the City’s moderate and high generation trash areas.